Dynamic Revenue Recognition Report

 You have run/are running activities on Enrolmy that are being invoiced

-You may want to see a report of all invoices and credit notes that took place during a set month and what your revenue is, based on that activity.
+Based on an activity, you may want to see a report of all invoices and credit notes during a set month and your revenue.
+This report will change dynamically when data in Enrolmy is updated.

 It is possible to generate and save automated monthly financial reports in Enrolmy:

-This report displays invoices, provisional invoices, and credit notes created for activities that took place during the specified month.
+This report displays invoices, provisional invoices, and credit notes created for activities during the specified month.

-Payments received during the specified month period are not reflected in these report types.
+Payments received during the specified month are not reflected in these report types.

 Draft invoices and credit note are NOT calculated in the reports